Centaurea maculosa L.; Acosta maculosa (L.) Holub

 Seeds/Fruit: Seeds have a tuft of persistent bristles.

-Leaves: Rosette leaves are up to 6 inches long, and deeply lobed.
+Leaves: Rosette leaves are up to 6 in long, and deeply lobed.
 The principal stem leaves are pinnately divided, have smooth margins, and become smaller toward the top of the shoot.
 Leaves are alternate.

 Roots: Spotted knapweed has a stout taproot.